 The 13 monarchs who reigned between 1066 and 1485 fathered at least 40 bastards between them.
 Henry II leads the field with around 20.
 On his episode of Who Do You Think You Are?, Danny Dyer discovered that he’s descended from Edward III – but he’s not alone, as the king’s legitimate and illegitimate descendants of Edward III are believed to be in excess of four million.
 Some experts believe that practically everyone alive with British ancestry will have a connection with this king.

 So statistically, there is a good chance that you have royal ancestry.
 This may not be from the direct, legitimate line so you may be at some remove from the throne.
-If the chances of a royal connection are good, then how do you go about finding out if you are descended from the Kings and Queens of England?
+If the chances of royal ancestry are good, then how do you go about finding out if you are descended from the Kings and Queens of England?

 Those that were not overtly recognised entered the melting pot of the gentry and the middle classes.
 Quite often, the youngest sons and daughters of once grand families married professional people like lawyers and clergymen and their youngest children in turn might find their marital opportunities limited to farmers and tradesmen.

-There are lots of printed sources you can consult in the search for royal ancestors once you have established a link to the gentry.
+There are lots of other online sources you can consult in the search for royal ancestry once you have established a link to the gentry.

-Some of these are more suited to our purposes that others.
+Some of these are more suited to find your royal ancestry than others.
 Burke’s Peerage has the benefit that it traces lines back as far as they are known.
 It does not always though include the marriages and issue of younger sons and sometimes omits daughters altogether.

 The pedigrees that form the basis of Burke’s were submitted by the families themselves and are subject to omission and error.
 Burke’s Landed Gentry is more useful for finding local landowning families.
 You can access all the recent editions of Burke’s if you take out a subscription online.
 Prices start at £10 for 48 hours.